wwagner4/pi/README.md

 # pi

-Idea of this project was to visualize pi by means of a hilbert polygon
+Idea of this project was to visualize pi by means of a hilbert polygon.

 ## Results